ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 * **Prediction accuracy** (your model’s MSPE and MAPE)
 * **Individual exploration and learning** (your effort to explore a variety of different models)

 The evaluation metrics and logic will be detailed in the task statement once it has been published.
-Please also carefully read the rules at [ironhacks.com/hacks/fall-2022/rules](https://ironhacks.com/hacks/fall-2022/rules) when the competition is open for registration at **[ironhacks.com/hacks/fall-2022/register](https://ironhacks.com/hacks/fall-2022/register)**.
+Please also carefully read the rules at [ironhacks.com](https://ironhacks.com/hacks/fall-2022/rules) when the competition is open for registration at **[ironhacks.com](https://ironhacks.com/hacks/fall-2022/register)**.

 ## The process

 * **Registration and warm-up phase**: When you register for the hack, you will have the opportunity to warm-up using our tutorials.
 You will also access to a subset of the data that you can use to get familiar with the data you will be using in the challenge.
-See the table below or the calendar on the IronHacks website when you register at **[ironhacks.com/hacks/fall-2022/register](https://ironhacks.com/hacks/fall-2022/register)**.
+See the table below or the calendar on the IronHacks website when you register at **[ironhacks.com](https://ironhacks.com/hacks/fall-2022/register)**.

-* **Your start of the Competition**: The competition starts with you accepting the rules [ironhacks.com/hacks/fall-2022/rules](https://ironhacks.com/hacks/fall-2022/rules) of the competition.
+* **Your start of the Competition**: The competition starts with you accepting the rules at [ironhacks.com](https://ironhacks.com/hacks/fall-2022/rules) of the competition.
 Once we have released the task, you can start querying BigQuery.

  * **Multi-staged interim submission process**: After the release of the task, there are multiple submission opportunities over a three weeks period of time.
 There are three submissions planned for each week (one mandatory submission and two submission opportunities) so you can be scored three times for the same model focused on a particular week.
 We will get new data every week so you have the opportunity to tune your model every week further, as you get new data.